“If you look for perfection, you’ll never be content.”

 So now that I have obtained automotive perfection for the second time in my life, I must take some time for reflection.
 The 2003 Accord may have been one of the most perfect cars I ever owned, but it was not the most memorable, or even the most enjoyable.
 So what exactly makes a perfect car?
 Is perfection even desirable?

 Case in point: why would someone want a painting when a photograph does a much better job of capturing an image?
 Take the example above: On the right, Vincent Van Gogh’s famous painting Church at Auvers.
 On the left, a photograph of the same building from roughly the same angle.
-The photograph inarguably has more detail and accuracy and is a more perfect representation of the building than the Van Gogh.
+The photograph inarguably has more detail and accuracy and is generally a more perfect representation of the building than the Van Gogh.
 Yet one is a priceless work of art, and the other is a worthless snapshot.

 Maybe perfection is more than simply fidelity?
 Maybe there is something to this elusive quality of “character” after all?
 As a technophile, I always mocked people who prefer the “warmth” of LP records over CDs, but maybe they are on to something after all?